marcelvoss/MVDribbbleKit/README.md

 **Reminder:** MVDribbbleKit doesn't take care of storing the access token to the keychain.
 So, you have to do that on your own.

 ### Requests
-It is easy to make requests.
+It is easy to make requests and if you have ever used AFNetworking you will feel right at home because the methods are very similar to AFNetworking's.
 For example, you can follow a user with the following code:

 ``` objc
 [manager followUserWithID:@"simplebits" success:^(NSHTTPURLResponse *response) {